grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -alertmanager.storage.retention
 [retention: <duration> | default = 120h]

-# The URL under which Alertmanager is externally reachable (for example, if
+# The URL under which Alertmanager is externally reachable (eg. could be
-# Alertmanager is served via a reverse proxy).
-Used for generating relative and
+# different than -http.alertmanager-http-prefix in case Alertmanager is served
-# absolute links back to Alertmanager itself.
-If the URL has a path portion, it
+# via a reverse proxy).
+This setting is used both to configure the internal
-# will be used to prefix all HTTP endpoints served by Alertmanager.
+# requests router and to generate links in alert templates.
 # CLI flag: -alertmanager.web.external-url
-[external_url: <url> | default = http://localhost]
+[external_url: <url> | default = http://localhost:8080/alertmanager]

 # [advanced] How frequently to poll Alertmanager configs.
 # CLI flag: -alertmanager.configs.poll-interval